oamg/leapp-repository/docs/source/faq.md

 for multiple purposes.
 In-Place Upgrades have been just one of them.

-Even when we work on both projects, having the work on framework separated from leapp repositories containing number of actors simplifies the maintainance of the project.
+Even when we work on both projects, having the work on framework separated from leapp repositories containing number of actors simplifies the maintenance of the project.

 ## What is an actor and what does it do?